YoungEun Kim

 Sound performance series

-Percussionists, singers, metronome, walkie-talkies, ladders
+Percussionists, voice performers, metronomes, walkie-talkies, ladders

 (KR)